h4ckitt/Recruitment-Assessment/README.md

 ## Pre-Requisites
 - go 1.16+
 - docker
-- docker-compose
+- docker compose

 ## Things To Note
-- This assessment uses the newer version of docker compose to execute docker related tasks
+- This assessment uses the newer version of docker compose to execute docker related tasks i.e. command is `docker compose` not `docker-compose`
-- The backend listens on `localhost:9942/phone-numbers`
+- The backend uses `localhost:9942/phone-numbers` to serve data
-- The frontend listens on `localhost:9943`
+- The frontend listens for requests on `localhost:9943`

 ## Run With Makefile (Recommended)
 - Run Tests